Understanding Gaussians

 The first thing we need is the standard Gaussian in one dimension.
 This is a probability distribution on the real number line: if we sample from it, we can get any real number.
 The function that describes it is a probability density function: it maps each real number to a probability density.
 Numbers with higher density are in some sense more likely than numbers with low density.

-First of all, the decay far out from zero is even faster, since we’re taking the negative exponential of the square.
-Second, close to zero, we get a little more probability density on the numbers close to zero.
+First of all, the decay far out from zero is even faster, since we’re adding in a square.
+Second, close to zero, we get a little more probability density on all numbers in that region.
 The exponential decay really favors only 0, while the squared exponential favours all numbers near zero.
-The squared exponential is also smooth while the exponential as a discontinuity at 0, and finally, it has two inflection points: points where the decay moves from dropping faster and faster to moving slower and slower.
+Finally, the quared exponential has two inflection points, highlighted in the image with diamonds.
+These are the points where the decay moves from dropping faster and faster to dropping slower and slower.
 These inflection points form a nice, natural marking for the scale of the distribution: we can take the interval between the inflection points as the “typical” range of outcomes that we might get if we sample from the distribution.
 The numbers outside this range are possible, but they’re less likely.

 So that’s where the basic bell shape of the distribution comes from: the choice to have the probability density decay squared exponentially.
 Next, we’ll make a small adjustment to make the function a little more well-behaved.
 Remember that the inflection points give a us a nice interval to consider the “typical points”.
 This interval is now a little arbitrary.
 If we scale the function a bit, we can put the inflection points at $-1$ and $1$, so that the interval containing the bulk of the probaility mass is contained in $(-1, 1)$.
 This seems like a nice property to have, and as it turns out, it doesn’t make the function much more complex.